jstafford1992/personal-project-Q1/README.md

 screenshot of website

-Description

-I wanted to create a pokemon battle simulation.
-It searches through the API list of pokemon to get the data for the pokemon.
-Then iterates through its potential moves it can learn (at level 0 to shorten the list of possible moves to iterate through) the random number generator isn't too great since I do get repeats of moves quite often.
-Basic battle functionality works, stats are compared to give or take a 10% bonus into attack power depending on simple attack to defense and 10% accuracy made off of speed comparison (special attack to special defense as well).
-My type comparison function works well on double, half or normal damage, I haven't quite gotten the noDamage comparison to work yet.
-I boosted health to 1000 hp to make the battles a little more lengthy and satisfying.
-Due to my implementation.

-Tech

-I used the PokeAPI to get the sprites and data for pokemon and pokemon moves and then JavaScript for all the battle functionality.

-WorkFlow

-Used pivotal tracker to help utulize agile methodology.
+I used the PokeAPI, HTML, JavaScript, and a few lines of CSS to build a pokemon battle simulation.
+After the pokemon has been selected the moves are automatically populated by what moves that pokemon can learn at age 0 (basically evaulating to what machines they learn or moves they are born with).
+The battle functionality works pretty well for the double and half damage attack bonuses.
+The no damage to features of some types hasn't been implemented correctly yet but I hope to get it there in a week or so.
+I compare the pokemon attack to opponents defense to give a 10% bonus whichever pokemon has the higher stat points.
+I do the same for accuracy as well.
+Also attack type is figured into attack function to allow for bonuses applied to power of the attack used.
+I am uncertain of how to set up the stats to effect damage in accordance to pokemon attack power and pokemon defense on top of the moves power itself.
+But hopefully I'll make some progress on that in the next few weeks.
+I currently have boosted the Hp to 1000 to make the battles a little more satisfying and last longer than just a turn or two.
+I used pivotal tracker to follow agile methodology to keep myself on track for completing the most important features by the deadline of our presentations on friday.

+I hope to implement a few more features into the battle functionality in the coming weeks.
+Such as a work around for people who select Ditto, whether intentionally or on purpose.
+Implement the rest of my type functionality for they types of pokemon who are immune to certain types of attacks (electricity to ground, normal to ghost, etc).